ben-xD/talkdash/README.md

   - See https://turbo.build/repo/docs/core-concepts/caching/environment-variable-inputs for more information about environment variables.
   - Allow JSON comments in Webstorm.
 Look for `Compliance with JSON standard` in Settings.
 - I tried DaisyUI again for this problem.
 It's API gets in the way.
 For example, I can't change CSS variables to affect the theme that Daisy UI uses.
 It doesn't really play well with Tailwind.
+- Turbo can have annoying bugs or features.
+Debug them using `turbo build --force --summarize --verbosity=2`
+- PWA:
+  - I needed to turn off Cloudflare web analytics, because this modified the `index.html` on every request, which meant the `index.html` hash changed on every request.
+The PWA thought there was a new version update, and notified the user whenever they visited the app.

 ## Useful
-- Use [madge](https://github.com/pahen/madge) and graphviz to visualise relationships between files
+- Use [madge](https://github.com/pahen/madge) and graphviz to visualise relationships between files- Capture exceptions or messages with Sentry: use `Sentry.captureException(err);` or `Sentry.captureMessage("Something went wrong");`